faastjs/faast.js/README.md

 3. Use the `"local"` provider to test your function as a faast.js module.
 In this mode your invocations execute in local processes.
-Debug any issues using those standard debugging tools you know and love.
+Debug any issues using standard debugging tools you know and love.
 Make sure your functions are [idempotent][].

-4. Switch from `faast("local", ...)` to `faast("aws", ...)` but limit
-   [concurrency](./docs/api/faastjs.commonoptions.concurrency.md) to a low amount.
+4. Switch from `"local"` to `"aws"` or `"google"` but limit [concurrency](./docs/api/faastjs.commonoptions.concurrency.md) to a low amount, between 1-10.
 Use [logUrl](./docs/api/faastjs.faastmodule.logurl.md) to review cloud logs of your code executing.
 The [DEBUG](./docs/01-faast#DEBUG_environment_variable) environment variable can be useful to see verbose output as well.

-5. Run the [cost analyzer](./docs/api/faastjs.costanalyzer.md) to find a good cost-performance tradeoff for the choice of memory size.
+5. Next, run a sample of your workload through [cost analyzer](./docs/api/faastjs.costanalyzer.md) to find a good cost-performance tradeoff for the choice of memory size.
 A good default choice for CPU or S3-bandwidth bound workloads is between 1728MV-2048MB on AWS.

 6. Gradually increase concurrency and fix any issues that arise from scaling.